jharmison-redhat/compliance-operator-learning/TERMINAL.md

 ### Looking into a profile

-Let's see what's in our new stig profile.
+Let's see what's in our new RHCOS4 STIG profile.

 ```sh
 oc describe profile.compliance upstream-rhcos4-stig | less